 - Failure to yield right of way

 - Failure to obey traffic signs, traffic control devices, or traffic officers

 - Failure to observe safety zone traffic laws

 One last aggressive driving note for all parents: If you speed with your kids in the car, you are potentially putting them in harm’s way.
 You are also sending them the message that it is okay to speed while driving.
 That message has had an impact on teen-driving in the past decade.
 Consider that speeding caused more than one-half of all teen-driver car accident fatalities in 2008 and 2011, according to the Centers for Disease Control and Prevention.

 If aggressive driving was a factor in your Minneapolis/St. Paul-area car crash, the Minnesota accident lawyers at GoldenbergLaw can help you figure out what to do next.
-You can reach our attorneys online or call 612-436-5026 for your free case consultation.
+Contact us today for your free case consultation.